 How (and Why) to Blog Your Retirement

-More and more seniors are tech savvy enough to start their own blog with topics ranging from how to retire to chronicles of their retirement hobbies or useful information about a specific topic.
+Some of us retire with a clear purpose in mind.
+Others of us are anxious to escape the daily grind of work, but we are less sure about how exactly we want to spend our new-found leisure time.
+Either way, why not blog your retirement?
+More and more seniors are tech-savvy enough to start their own blog with topics ranging from how to retire to chronicles of their retirement hobbies or useful information about a specific topic.

-A blog is simply a regularly updated web site.
-They are often run by just one person and feature articles, reviews, musings or any kind of digital content.
+A blog is simply a web site.
+They are often run by just one person and feature articles, reviews, musings, or any kind of digital content and is regularly updated.
 “To blog” is to write a blog.

 There are tons of different resources to help individuals set up their own blog.
 If you can operate a computer and browse the web, you can probably start your own blog.